-The Shoreline Storage Tunnel (SST) Project is part of Project Clean Lake, a $3 billion, 25-year program NEORSD began in 2011 to meet Clean Water Act standards and address water quality issues.
-Project Clean Lake will eliminate 4 billion gallons of wet weather combined sewer overflows (CSOs) released each year into Lake Erie and its tributaries in the Greater Cleveland area.
+The Shoreline Storage Tunnel (SST) Project is part of Project Clean Lake, a $3 billion, 25-year program.
+NEORSD began the program in 2011 to meet the Clean Water Act standards and address water quality issues.
+Project Clean Lake will eliminate 4 billion gallons of wet weather combined sewer overflows (CSOs).
+Every year this waste releases into Lake Erie and its tributaries in the Greater Cleveland area.

-The SST Project is a 23-foot diameter storage tunnel approximately 14,100 feet and is the first phase of CSO control measures required at this location under Consent Decree Control Measure 7.
-DLZ led the CCTV inspection and condition assessment of 2,500 feet of sewer, including repair recommendations for a variety of shapes that include circular, egg, arch, and rectangular sewers ranging from 15- to 120-inches in diameter.
+The Shoreline Storage Tunnel Project is a 23-foot diameter storage tunnel approximately 14,100 feet.
+It is also the first phase of CSO control measures required at this location under Consent Decree Control Measure 7.
+DLZ led the CCTV inspection and condition assessment of 2,500 feet of sewer.
+That included repair recommendations for circular, egg, arch, and rectangular sewers ranging from 15- to 120-inches in diameter.

-The primary focus of the sewer rehabilitation on the SST Project includes the assessment and repair recommendations for an existing 120-inch diameter circular brick sewer with a longitudinal fracture in the crown.
+The primary focus of the sewer rehabilitation includes the assessment and repair recommendations for a 120-inch diameter circular brick sewer.
+This sewer also happened to have a longitudinal fracture in the crown.
 The existing sewer is critical for the overall success of Control Measure 7, which is to serve as a tunnel conveyance sewer to relieve 750 MGD of flow from the existing Easterly Main Branch Interceptor during the design rainfall event.
 It reduces the overall Control Measure 7 estimated construction cost by over $80 million by providing relief of the existing interceptor through the current sewer system.
 Rehabilitation of the existing sewer included an assessment of cost and overall constructability, including a variety of construction methods and materials.